DataDog/hiring-engineers/answers.md

 >Type _datadog-agent info_ in Terminal to check states.
 <img src="https://github.com/jinmei612/datadog_screenshots/blob/master/upload/postgreschecks.png" />

->Can also go to _Dashboard-Dashboard List_ to check to see if it is working or not.
+>Can also go to _Dashboard-Dashboard List_ to check whether it is working or not.

 * Write a custom Agent check that samples a random value.
 Call this new metric: `test.support.random`